takalkartejas/learning_docker/README.md

 2.  remove dangling images using docker rmi $(docker images -f'dangling=true' -q)
 </details>

+---

 ## Usefull commands:

-1. Image is a template for creating an environment of your choice
+### 1. Docker images
-2. docker pull <imageName>
+   1. docker pull <imageName>
-3. docker images :- see the list of images
+   2. docker images :- see the list of images
+   3.  docker image rm : delete image
+   4.  docker rmi:- delete image
+   5.  docker images -f'dangling=true' :- gives all dangling images that has tag <none> which means they have been overwritten by other image
+   6.  docker images -f'dangling=true' -q :- give only the image id of dangling images
+   7.  docker rmi $(docker images -f'dangling=true' -q) :- delete all dangling images
+   8. docker build -t <name>:<tag> <locationOfDockerFile> :- build image using DockerFile

+### 2. Docker containers
-4. docker run <imagename>:<tag>
+   1. docker run <imagename>:<tag>
-5. docker container ls :- docker ps
+   2. docker container ls :- docker ps
-6. docker run -d <imageName> :- run in detached mode
+   3. docker run -d <imageName> :- run in detached mode
-7. docker stop <containerID/containername>
+   4. docker stop <containerID/containername>
+   5.  docker ps -a :-  to show all the containers alongside that had stopped
+   6.  docker rm <containername/id>
+   7.  docker rm -f <containerid/name>
+   8.  docker ps -aq :- give only ids of all the containers
+   9.  docker rm $(docker ps -aq) :- delete the things given by this command
+   10. docker run --name <containerName> <imageName>:- we can manually name container instead of the random name given by pc
+   11. docker ps --format=FORMAT :- to see the container info in better format

+### 3. Ports
-8. docker run -d -p 8080:80 <imageName> :-  80/TCP is the port no. of the container which can be seen in the docker ps, here we map the localhost 8080 to the port 80 of the container
+   1. docker run -d -p 8080:80 <imageName> :-  80/TCP is the port no. of the container which can be seen in the docker ps, here we map the localhost 8080 to the port 80 of the container
       * We can access the image on webpage by entering localhost:8080
-9. docker run -d -p 8080:80 -p 3000:80 <imageName> :- can map multiple ports
+   2. docker run -d -p 8080:80 -p 3000:80 <imageName> :- can map multiple ports

-10. docker stop <containerID/containername>
-11. docker ps -a :-  to show all the containers alongside that had stopped
-12. docker rm <containername/id>
-13. docker ps -aq :- give only ids of all the containers
-14. docker rm $(docker ps -aq) :- delete the things given bt this command
-15. docker run --name <containerName> <imageName>:- we can manually name container instead of the random name given by pc
-16. docker exec -it website bash :- to execute in interactive mode
-17. pwd :- gives the address of current directory (e.g.- /home/tejas/study/learning_docker)
-18. docker rm -f <containerid/name>
-19. docker ps --format=FORMAT :- to see the container info in better format
+### 4. Volumes
-20. docker run -v <addressOfTheFolderInHOST>:<addressOfTheFolderInDocker> <imageName> - mount the volume while running the images
+   1.  docker run -v <addressOfTheFolderInHOST>:<addressOfTheFolderInDocker> <imageName> - mount the volume while running the images
-21. docker run --name <toBeCreatedContainerName> --volumes-from <containerNameWhoseVolumeWeNeed>  <image_name> :- to mount the volumes from one container to other
+   2.  docker run --name <toBeCreatedContainerName> --volumes-from <containerNameWhoseVolumeWeNeed>  <image_name> :- to mount the volumes from one container to other

-22. docker build -t <name>:<tag> <locatiomOfDockerFile> :- build image using DockerFile
-23. docker image rm
-24. docker images -f'dangling=true' :- gives all dangling images that has tag <none> which means they have been overwritten by other image
-25. docker images -f'dangling=true' -q :- give only the image id of dangling images
-26. docker rmi $(docker images -f'dangling=true' -q) :- delete all dangling images
+### 5. Others
+   1.  docker exec -it website bash :- to execute in interactive mode
+   2.  pwd :- gives the address of current directory (e.g.- /home/tejas/study/learning_docker)